2023 Solar Incentives Guide for Shiloh, PA - Tax Credits & Rebates

 4. within the date range specified by a particular incentive.

-Specific incentives, including those run by the Pennsylvania government or by your county/municipality, sometimes have additional qualifications.
-Talk to your local Shiloh solar installer to find out what incentives your project may qualify for.
+Specific incentives, including ones handled by the Pennsylvania government or by your county/municipality, sometimes have additional qualifications.
+Talk to your local Shiloh solar installer to learn more about what incentives your project may qualify for.

 How long until the federal solar tax credit ends?